phwl/elec3608-lab/labs/lab5-pipe1/README.md

 Verilog design and nextpnr log file as an appendix.
 Also give the reported clock frequency.

-Your design for this part of the lab doesn't have to be simulated for correctness, this will be addressed in the assignment.
+Your design for this part of the lab does not need to be simulated for correctness, this will be addressed in the assignment.